 In addition to the direct responsibilities, the Community Services team will continue to provide collaborative support to both the Infrastructure & Environment and Governance teams.

-Our community services are dedicated to facilitating collaborative relationships, advocating for and enabling a flourishing Katherine community and supporting community interests and events.
+Our community services are dedicated to facilitating collaborative relationships, adv facilitating collaborative relationships, advocating for and enabling a flourishing Katherine community and supporting community interests and events.